Yuri Nagibin

-Yuri Markovich Nagibin (Юрий Маркович Нагибин; 3 April 1920 – 17 June 1994) was a Russian Soviet writer, screenwriter and novelist.
+Yuri Markovich Nagibin (Юрий Маркович Нагибин; 3 April 1920 – 17 June 1994) was a Soviet and Russian short story writer, screenwriter, literary critic and novelist.

 Biography

-Yuri Nagibin was born in Moscow in 1920.
+Yuri Nagibin was born in Moscow.
 Nagibin's mother Ksenia Nagibina was pregnant with him when his father — Kirill Nagibin, a Russian nobleman — was executed as a counter-revolutionary before he was born.
 He was raised by his Jewish stepfather Mark Leventhal who was also later arrested and sent into internal exile to the Russian North in Komi Republic in 1927.
 Nagibin was unaware of his real father, so he assumed he was partly Jewish (Nagibin's mother was of Russian ethnicity).
 He found out late in life that both of his parents were in fact Russian, but he consciously related himself to Jews and condemned antisemitism, having suffered many antisemitic incidents in his early life.